garden-io/garden/docs/reference/module-types/jib-container.md

   # Maximum time in seconds to wait for build to finish.
   timeout: 1200

   # The type of project to build.
-Defaults to auto-detect between gradle and maven (based on which files/directories
+Defaults to auto-detecting between gradle and maven (based on which
-  # are found in the module root), but in some cases you may need to specify it.
+  # files/directories are found in the module root), but in some cases you may need to specify it.
   projectType: auto

   # The JDK version to use.
   jdkVersion: 11

+  # Build the image and push to a local Docker daemon (i.e. use the `jib:dockerBuild` / `jibDockerBuild` target).
+  dockerBuild: false

   # Don't load or push the resulting image to a Docker daemon or registry, only build it as a tar file.
   tarOnly: false